Ar0manKhan/leetcode-helper/README.md

 ## Usage

 1. Run `go build` to build the binary.
-2. Run `./leetcode-helper` to get the question.
-3. Run `./leetcode-helper` again to generate the test case.
+2. Run `./leetcode-helper` to get the question and generate the test case.
-4. Run `./leetcode-helper` again to save the code.

 ## Features
 - Get the daily question from Leetcode in C++ and save it to a file.